ongardie/cubicle/README.md

 - [Bubblewrap](https://github.com/containers/bubblewrap), which is a
   light-weight mechanism that runs on Linux only.
 Under Bubblewrap, the host's root partition is shared read-only with the environments.

+- System user accounts, created and switched to via `sudo`.
+With system user accounts, the operating system prevents (or not) the environments from reading/writing the root partition and other user's files with classical file permissions.

 Cubicle is in early stages of development and is likely to change frequently in incompatible ways.
 Users should review the Git commits to see what's changed